-The school will ensure that provisions and allowances are made for the ways in which these mental health difficulties can influence the behaviour of pupils with SEND within its Behaviour and Discipline Policy, including how we will manage the effect of any disruptive behaviour so that it doesn't adversely affect other pupils.
-The school seeks additional guidance form the Behaviour Hub at Torview which is part of the Seaview Trust.
+The school will ensure that provisions and allowances are made for the ways in which these mental health difficulties can influence the behaviour of pupils with SEND within its Behaviour Policy, including how we will manage the effect of any disruptive behaviour so that it doesn't adversely affect other pupils.
+The school seeks additional guidance form the Behaviour Hub at Torview which is part of the Seaview Trust and is also supported by the behaviour advisors within the Blackpool SEND Inclusion team.